Avendo07/firefly-helm/README.md

-This is a repository of helm charts for firefly installation on kubernetes cluster There are 3 helm charts for the different parts of the application and will be installed separately.
+This is a repository of helm charts for [firefly-iii](https://github.com/firefly-iii/firefly-iii) installation on kubernetes cluster
+There are 3 helm charts for the different parts of the application and will be installed separately.
 This will create PVC in local drive of the kubernetes cluster in case of minikube, k3s and other local k8s distros, as the current helm chart uses the local persistent volume.
 Pending- PVC for cloud hosted k8s distros need to be added